maulikgushani/Codeigniter4-Command/README.md

 # How to get a list of registered route?
 Open terminal or cmd promt and fire below command.<br/>
 `php spark route:list`

+for specific types of methods you can pass methods params as below<br/>
+`php spark route:list methods=get,post,put`